texcoffier/qrbug/DOC/config.md

 - **Value** (string) : The written value that will be displayed when presenting the failure.
 - **Display type** (DisplayType) : One of 4 available display types when presenting the failure to the user
+  - `Text` : Just some raw text; `value` will be displayed the text itself. _This failure type cannot be manually triggered by a user._
-  - `Text` : Just some text ; `value` will be presented as simple raw text. _This failure type cannot be manually triggered by a user._
+  - `HTML` : Just some raw HTML; `value` will be displayed as HTML.  _This failure type cannot be manually triggered by a user._
   - `Button` : A button the user can click to report an incident ; `value` will be the text inside the button.
-  - `Redirect` : A link to something the user might want to know about ; `value` will be the link itself, e.g. https://example.com. _This failure type cannot be manually triggered by a user._
   - `Input` : A one line input box the user can write into to report an incident ;
   - `Textarea` : A multi-line box the user can write into to report an incident ;
 - **Ask confirm** (bool) : Whether to present the user with a confirmation box before submitting the incident report for this failure.